department-of-veterans-affairs/vtk/README.md

 # Platform Developer Toolkit

-The purpose of this gem is to allow engineers to quickly begin developing on VA.gov.
+The purpose of this gem is to allow engineers to quickly begin developing APIs on VA.gov.
 It does this by providing a command line interface that allows the use of simple commands and parameters to do everything from setting up a development environment to building out a directory structure and creating necessary files for separating code into its own module.

 *The following assumes you have Ruby 2.6.6 or higher installed*